rintendou/Komi-Bot/README.md

 # Komi-Bot

 ## A Twitter bot, Komi, created using Tweepy.
-Komi is able to interact with the Twitter community using custom built functions:
+Komi is able to interact with the Twitter community using custom built functions.

+Current Functions:
 - Tweeting quotes in set intervals.
 - Replying to user mentions.

-### Credits:
-### Danny Chen, Meredith Foe, Jason Ham, and Jerry
+### Credits: Danny Chen, Meredith Foe, Jason Ham, and Jerry